How to talk to your child about their brain tumour

 Some children will naturally be worried about telling their parents things that might upset them.
 This can be very difficult for their mum and dad, but it’s important that their parents know that that’s OK.

 There’s no right way of coping for any of us.
 It may be that your child wants to talk to you, or it might be that they find it easier opening up to a professional or a close relative.
 Schools can often be a rich source of support too.

-Either way, simply providing the opportunities to talk, even if those opportunities are not used, sends an important implicit message that talking is ok and is welcomed.
+Either way, simply providing the opportunities to talk, even if those opportunities are not used, lets them know that talking is ok and is welcomed.

 If your child does open up to you always say: ‘Thank you.
 I’m really glad you told me that’ or ‘that was really brave.’

 But don’t worry if things don’t go to plan.
 You might try to have a conversation and it’s a complete disaster, and that’s OK.
 The important thing is that you just keep trying and that your child knows if they do want to talk that you are there for them and that you’re always ready to listen.

 Also find some more advice for supporting and communicating with children who have been diagnosed with a brain tumour.

 You can also join our active online community.